-Several results reviewed in this article has been obtained in collaboration, with L. Bellon, R. Gomez-Solano, N. Garnier, P. Jop.
-We acknowledge useful discussions and collaboration during the past ten years with D. Andrieux, E. Cohen, R. Chetrite, G. Gallavotti, P. Gaspard, K. Gawedzky and A. Imparato.
-We thank A. Puglisi and E Trizac for useful comments on FT in granular media.
-We are grateful to H. Noji, K. Hayashi and A Boudauoud for having allowed us to reproduce the figures of their articles in the present one.
+Several results reviewed in this paper were obtained in collaboration with L Bellon, R Gomez-Solano, N Garnier and P Jop.
+We acknowledge useful discussions and collaboration during the past ten years with D Andrieux, E Cohen, R Chetrite, G Gallavotti, P Gaspard, K Gawedzky and A Imparato.
+We thank A Puglisi and E Trizac for useful comments on the FT for granular media.
+We are grateful to H Noji, K Hayashi and A Boudauoud for allowing us to reproduce the figures from their articles in the present one.